Battery H, 1st Independent PA Regiment Hospital

 Location and the Site Today

-Battery H is located 907 Pendleton Street, between Alfred and Patrick Streets.
-Mid-twentieth century houses now occupy the site.
+Battery H Hospital was located at approximately 907 Pendleton Street, between Alfred and Patrick Streets.
+Mid-twentieth century houses, built for World War II workers, now occupy the site.

 - See the location today on Google Maps.